craigmiranda/sjmi/GettingStarted.md

 * Download ZIP and unzip directory
 * (Eclipse) File > Open Projects From File System...
 * You should have two packages
- - 'CamTest': this is a simple implementation of the library consisting of just CamTest.java
+  * 'CamTest': this is a simple implementation of the library consisting of just CamTest.java
- - com.rockenbrew.SJMI: this is the java portion of the library
+  * com.rockenbrew.SJMI: this is the java half of the library
 * Right click 'CamTest' package in the Package Explorer, Build Path > Configure Build Path
   * Libraries tab: Ensure smji.jar appears.
 If not, Add Jar... > from '<SJMI_DIRECTORY>/java/dist/sjmi.jar'
   * Source tab: Native library location select '<SJMI_DIRECTORY>/java/lib'